-As we start to have cooler weather, September is a great time to start cleaning your garden.
+As fall is just around the corner, September is a great time to start prepping your garden for cooler weather.
 Use these gardening tips below to enjoy being in the garden this fall:

-- Do not apply any more nitrogen to lawns; it is time for them to get ready for winter.
+- Do not apply any more nitrogen to lawns; it is time for lawns to slow down growth for winter.

 - If your soil test report showed low potassium levels, apply a high potassium fertilizer such as 0-0-50 (2 lbs. per 1,000 sq. ft.) by mid-September.

 - If your lawn had problems with large patch in the spring, treat this fall.

 - Days are getting shorter and cooler.
 Start cutting back on irrigation this month.